 On June 24, 2022, the Company granted 800,000 share options to its director and consultants.
 The fair value of the options granted has been estimated at the date of grant using the Black-Scholes option pricing model, using the following assumptions: an average risk-free interest rate of 0.76%, dividend yield of 0%, volatility of 75.57% and an expected life of 10 years.
-500,000 share options are fully vested upon grant.
+580,000 share options are vested.
 The fair value of the options granted based on the model is \$0.10 per unit.